365 Data Centers Services, LLC (“365”) is pleased to provide this Service Level Agreement (“SLA”) in support of “Covered Services,” as defined below.

 “Emergency Maintenance” means maintenance performed by 365 on an emergency or unscheduled basis, as more fully described in Section 2(C).

-“Network Service Outage” means an instance in which no traffic can pass into or out of the Selected POP through which Customer connects to the 365 Network.
-A Network Service Outage will not include downtime due to Scheduled Maintenance, or any unavailability resulting from (a) problems with Customer’s applications, equipment or facilities; (b) negligence of Customer; (c) unavailability caused by service providers other than 365, except 365-ordered local circuits where the third party provider service level agreement will be extended to Customer; or (d) acts of God and other such force majeure events outside of 365’s reasonable control.
+“Network Service Outage” means an instance in which no traffic can pass into or out of the Selected POP or 365 operated data center through which Customer connects to the 365 Network.
+A Network Service Outage will not include downtime due to Scheduled Maintenance, or any unavailability resulting from (a) problems with Customer’s applications, equipment or facilities; (b) negligence of Customer (or any third party accessing the service or network through Customer); (c) unavailability caused by service providers other than 365, except 365-ordered local circuits where the third party provider’s service level agreement will be extended to Customer; or (d) acts of God and other such force majeure events outside of 365’s reasonable control.

 “Normal Monthly Recurring Billing” means the monthly recurring fee charged to Customer for the affected Covered Service and excludes all other fees which might be charged to Customer, including, by way of example and not limitation, set-up fees, fees for Off-Net Customer Circuits, and business continuity license fees.